rolypolytoy/picht/README.md

 # Picht
 An open-source electrodynamics and electron optics tool that's intuitive, performant, and physically accurate.
 Great for simulating the dynamics of electrons and ions through electrostatic and magnetostatic lenses of variable geometries.
-Calculates and visualizes electric fields and particle trajectories, using multigrid methods for FDM.
+Calculates and visualizes electric and magnetic fields, and electrodynamics through those fields, using multigrid methods for FDM.

 ## Installation
 ```bash